Rearwin Airplanes: History

 Rae Rearwin had toured Wichita aircraft manufacturers in the summer of 1927 with his teenage sons Royce and Ken and became convinced he could improve on what he saw.
 He investigated buying an existing firm, but none were interested in selling, so he tried to hire Herb Rawdon away from the Travel Air Corporation.
-Rawdon wasn't interested but suggested an engineer who might be.
+Rawdon was not interested but suggested an engineer who might be.

 The company started construction in an old garage in Salina, Kansas, the Rearwin's hometown.
 The company's first prototype, the Rearwin Ken-Royce was finished in January 1929.
-Rearwin moved the operation to the Fairfax Airport in Kansas City, Kansas in early 1929.
+Rearwin moved the operation to the Fairfax Airport in Kansas City, Kansas, in early 1929.
 While the Ken-Royce prototype engaged in publicity tours and races, Rae Rearwin sought an investor to fund operations.
 A Kansas City oilman provided funds and Rae formed a joint venture with him, naming the company Rearwin Airplanes.

 Rearwin Airplanes would produce both the Ken-Royce and the Rearwin Junior, although the Great Depression ultimately caused orders for both to dry up.
 In 1933, Rae started a new sole proprietorship using the idle Rearwin Airplanes factory and equipment, which was named Rearwin Aircraft.
 Rearwin Aircraft focused on producing the high performance Rearwin Speedster and the lower-cost Rearwin Sportster.
 The company became Rearwin Aircraft & Engines upon acquiring LeBlond Aircraft Engine Corporation, a maker of small radial engines which Rearwin used in several of their products.
 The division was renamed Ken-Royce Engines Company.

 Rearwin Aircraft & Engines introduced their Cloudster in 1939, which was further developed into a specialized instrument trainer for airlines.
 To stay current, Rearwin's last product, the Skyranger adopted the new horizontally-opposed engine instead of the small radial engines the company produced and was experienced with.

 The company was sold to investor Frank Cohen's Empire Ordnance company in 1942 and became Commonwealth Aircraft, which would acquire Columbia Aircraft Corporation and move to their former plant in Valley Stream, New York.
 While Ken and Royce had always been involved in the Rearwin company, they were not interested in taking over the business.
-Rearwin Aircraft & Engines' investments and specialty in small radial engines left them poorly positioned for the coming age of horizontally-opposed engines that would dominate after World War II.
+Rearwin Aircraft & Engines' investments and specialty in small radial engines left them poorly positioned for the coming age of horizontally opposed engines that would dominate after World War II.

 Before selling the company, the Rearwins had negotiated contracts to make Waco CG-3A and CG-4A.
 This required physical expansions, and 2000 employees would eventually be hired.
 Other war contracts included dies and punches for Remington Arms and glider tow releases.
 By the end of World War II, 1,470 of the CG-4A gliders had been built, making Rearwin/Commonwealth the third-largest manufacturer of the type.

 Commonwealth Aircraft resumed production of the Skyranger in 1945 at the Fairfax plant, before moving production to New York.
 The company went bankrupt in 1946 and was dissolved by March 1947.